PhilOls/JUnit/JUnit/README.md

 # JUnit

-Creation of a custom test report in JUnit xml format from csv delimited files Direct access to test log is provided by clicking on the testname.
+Creation of a custom test report in JUnit xml format from csv delimited files.

+Direct access to test log is provided by clicking on the testname.

 For an example of generated report: